-In accordance with the decision of the Chairman of the Securities and Commodities Authority No (03 / RM) of 2020 regarding the adoption of the Public Joint stock Company Governance Manual and the decisions and circulars issued by the Authority related to investor relation controls, and since Abu Dhabi Aviation Company is keen on implementing in an optimal manner all rules and regulations related to this matter, the company was keen to develop a department , so the Company developed last year the Investor Relations Unit, strengthened the role of that Unit and used the best means of communication with the Company.
-It also developed and updated its website completely and accurately, including with regard to the Investor Relations Unit (Investor Relations Page) through which the Company seeks to empower investors and those interested to have direct access to the latest information, especially information related to financial statements, annual reports, earnings, stock prices and other disclosures and governance.
+In accordance with the decision of the Chairman of the Board of Directors of the Securities and Commodities Authority No. (03/r m) of 2020 Concerning Approval of Joint Stock Companies' Governance Guide and the decisions and circulars issued by the Authority related to investor relations controls, and out of Abu Dhabi Aviation's keenness to optimally apply the rules and regulations in force in this regard, the company was keen to develop the Investor Relations and enhancing its role, the company has also developed and updated its website fully and accurately, including with regard to the investor relations department, (investor relations page), through which the company seeks to enable investors and those interested to have direct access to the latest information, especially those related to financial statements, annual reports, earnings, share prices and other disclosures and governance.

-The Investor Relations page aims to strengthen communication channels and encourage information sharing in order to enable investors and financial analysts to access clear insights in accordance with the highest standards of transparency and reliability and to provide access to the latest information that confirms the commitment to transparency and the application of institutional discipline standards.
+The Investor Relations page aims to enhance communication channels and encourage the exchange of information in order to enable investors and financial analysts to reach clear insights in accordance with the highest standards of transparency and reliability and provide access to the latest information that confirms the extent of commitment to transparency and the application of standards of institutional discipline.

-Investor Relations Officer Name: Ms. Suhaila Mohammed Al Mazrouei, Manager of Investor Relations
+Investor Relations Officer: Ms. Suhaila Mohammed Al Mazrouei Investor Relations Manager

-Contact information:
+Contact Details:

-- Mobile No. +971 504445116
+- ✤ Mobile Number: +971 504445116

-- ❖ Phone: +971 25051177 or +971 25051215
+- ♦ Phone: +971 25051177 or +971 25051215

-- ❖ Fax: +971 25757775
+- ✤ Fax: +971 25757775

-- E-mail: s.almazrouei@abudhabiaviation.com
+- Email: s.almazrouei@abudhabiaviation.com

-- Electronic link of the Investor Relations Page on the Company's Website: https://ada.ae/investor-relations-2/
+- Link to the investor relations page on the company's website: https://ada.ae/investorrelations

-G. Statement of the special resolutions presented at the 2022 General Assembly Meeting and the actions taken in this regard.
+A statement of the special resolutions presented at the General Assembly meeting held during 2023 and the measures taken in this regard.